keivholding/holly/README.md

 - Be concise and specific.
 Do not make your response long.
 It's key to keep it short so it's useful.
 - Don't mention jobA and jobB.
 Mention their titles if applicable.
 - Just give a text output.
 No special styling or special characters like *.
+- Don't mention the structure of both documents.
+- Don't mention how both are for Long beach.
 "
 ```